A customer satisfaction survey is one of the best and most straightforward ways to check the pulse of your customers.

 Three golden rules

-When you create customer satisfaction surveys, you want to make sure you follow three rules.
+When you make customer satisfaction surveys, you want to make sure you follow three rules.

 1. Keep it simple